 Time is certainly one of the biggest obstacles to families gathering for dinner.

-- Set a goal of 2 or 3 times a week to start and build from there.
+- Set a goal of one time a week to start and build from there.

 - Keep meals simple and plan ahead.

 - Family meals don't have to be elaborate.

 - Work fruits and vegetables into meals.

 - Get the family involved.
 Let kids help prepare meals and set the table.

 - Be creative with meal times and location.
 For example, if you are at a soccer game, bring a picnic blanket and sandwiches.
 That also counts!

 - Turn off the electronics.
 Make dinner time about conversation, not about television or other distractions.

 Experts believe a regular face-time between parents and children facilitates communication, which, in turn, helps parents guide their children's behavior.
 These benefits are achieved by talking, listening, and building strong family relationships.